 Included, you’ll find almost every pair of studio headphones listed in the software as a preset you can apply.
 So, all you have to do is select your pair of headphones from the dropdown menu, and Sonarworks will make your frequency response flat.

-Honestly, before using this software it was extremely difficult to get a good sounding mix or master on headphones.
+Before using this software it was extremely difficult to get a good sounding mix or master on headphones.

 Using it over the past couple of months has given us the ability to make the informed decisions you need for a pro master, that you’d only expect people with $1000’s worth of gear be able to make.